cwrichardson/flurdymail/README.md

 install python3, and then use pip to install pypolicyd-spf, pyspf, and py3dns.
 The configuration is in /etc/python-policyd-spf.

+#### Extend - DKIM

+I'm not actually sure this matters, but the configuration syntax for the version of OpenDKIM that gets installed by yum appears to have slightly different syntax.
+Instead of

+SOCKET="local:/var/spool/postfix/var/run/opendkim/opendkim.sock"

+it is

+Socket local:/var/spool/postfix/var/run/opendkim/opendkim.sock

 ## Parameters

 Almost all configuration that is described in the Flurdy documentation